 “It’s almost like a stop sign.
 The energy flow just stops right there,” says Dr. Kim.
 That is, sound enters the ear, but then the bone growth in the middle ear prevents it from making its way to the inner ear.
 Otosclerosis is a form of conductive hearing loss.

-In some cases, people may first notice low-frequency hearing loss, meaning that low-pitched sounds are harder to hear.
+In some cases, as the ear loses its ability to transmit sound, people may first notice low-frequency hearing loss, meaning that low-pitched sounds are harder to hear.

 Who gets otosclerosis?